opnfv/functest/docs/testing/user/configguide/configguide.rst

 met and will install the needed libraries and tools by all Functest test cases.
 It should be run only once every time the Functest docker container is started from scratch.
-If you try to run this command, on an already prepared enviroment, you will be prompted whether you really want to continue or not::
+If you try to run this command, on an already prepared environment, you will be prompted whether you really want to continue or not::

   functest env prepare